 3. It’s designed to protect you from a potentially life-threatening situation

 Exposure to H2S can be serious and fatal.
+And of course, the higher the exposure levels, the more severe the symptoms.
 Some of the symptoms include:

 - Eye and skin irritation